gdjohnson/TK19/concepts/games.md

 > Illusio is the fact of being caught up in and by the game, of believing the game is "worth the candle," or more simply, that playing is worth the effort.
 In fact, the word interest initially meant very precisely what I include under the notion of illusio, that is, the fact of attributing importance to a social game, the fact that what happens matters to those who are engaged in it, who are in the game... it is to recognize the game and to recognize its stakes.
 >
 > Social games are games that are forgotten qua games, and the illusio is the enchanted relation to a game that is the product of a relation of ontological complicity between mental structures and the objective structures of social space.

+# Mutual exclusivity of games

+@Chaosprime, Twitter: "All real problems are at least double binds because problems that aren't, you can just fucking solve."

+Participation in multiple games is often mutually exclusive.
+This mutual exclusivity can be de jure: the host or proprietor of one game prohibits (binary) as in federal laws against simultaneously serving on private company boards and public agencies, or penalizes (continuous) participation of players in another game, as in the 90s/2000s penalization of academics who blogged.
+Or, the mutual exclusivity can be de facto—limitations of time, geographic space, and energy.